KUSENTEI!

 23 March 1945:

-CH-34 departs Penang with CH-63 escorting a convoy consisting of storeship TESHIO MARU and RISHIO MARU (ex-LIPIS) carrying food and supplies for the Andaman and Nicobar garrisons.
+CH-34 departs Penang with CH-63 escorting a convoy consisting of storeship TESHIO MARU and RISUI MARU (ex-LIPIS) carrying food and supplies for the Andaman and Nicobar garrisons.
 The convoy's initial destination is Port Blair then Car Nicobar.

 25 March 1945: